 One of the best things that I ever did during my decluttering process was to donate all the extra furniture that we had.
 When my husband and I moved in together, we brought all of our previous furniture with us.
 Over time we let go of two matching end tables, a computer chair instead using a dining chair, an old bookshelf, a side table, and an ornate shelf.
 Those items opened up so much space in our home and were not missed.
 The space that was gained was actually more valuable.

 Clearing out the closet can be fun yet also extremely daunting.
 It just depends on how you look at it really.
 I’ve noticed that when I stopped holding onto clothing that I felt awful in or never wore, I actually had more to wear and felt so much better in my wardrobe.
 Decluttering my closet also helped me to find my own personal style.
 Chic Minimalism For Your Wardrobe is a concise article on the best way to declutter your wardrobe.
-My Wardrobe Checklist gives a great example of what is important for me to have in my wardrobe with my lifestyle.
+My 15 Item Capsule Wardrobe Checklist gives a great example of what is important for me to have in my wardrobe with my lifestyle.
 I explain why it is important to stop wearing frumpy clothes here.

 Junk mail, old documents, and other random paperwork can be a nightmare.
 I even have to take a deep breath with this one.
 The easiest way to deal with decluttering paperwork is to create a filing system that works for you, scan documents that are easier to keep on your computer, go paperless in as many areas as possible, and remove yourself from mailing lists.
 The Paper War gives examples and goes into more details.

-How many dishes do your really need?
+How many dishes do you really need?
 After visiting family in Northern California and staying at a hotel with a kitchen, I realized that we really didn’t need two sets of dishes, two sets of silverware, and all the extras that we had in the kitchen.
 Once I downsized the dishes, I also had less dishes and overall cleaning to do.

 After the tea party that I had, I gave away the tea cups that I purchased from Ikea to my neighbor and to Goodwill.
 If you like to host lots of dinner parties then maybe you do need an extra set of dishes.
 Yet for those like myself that have large large parties twice a year, bamboo plates and silverware works out every time and looks lovely in my opinion.
 You can read more on decluttering the kitchen here.